nix-community/nix-direnv/README.md

 ## Installation

+Requirements:

+- bash 4.4
+- nix 2.4 or newer
+- direnv 2.21.3 or newer

 > [!WARNING]\
 > We assume that [direnv](https://direnv.net/) is installed properly because
 > nix-direnv IS NOT a replacement for regular direnv _(only some of its